 #1 App Store for Broadcasting

-The Streamlabs OBS App Store for streamers continued growing and delivering killers apps for streamers, making it the #1 App Store for Streamers & Broadcasting
+The Streamlabs Desktop App Store for streamers continued growing and delivering killers apps for streamers, making it the #1 App Store for Streamers & Broadcasting

 Since launching in November 2018, there are now 44 apps available in the store and over 27K app subscribers, growing 91% from last quarter.